Some Very Basic Training

 (wasters)

-than blunted weapons depending on the amount of control, armor and
+blades depending on the amount of control, skill, armor, and target

-targets.
-They have a more realistic feel than padded sparring weapons but
+practice blades, yet have a more realistic feel than padded sparring

-require more restrictions on technique.
-Wooden weapons should be
+weapons but require more restrictions on technique.
+Wooden weapons

-made with a distinctive edge (i.e., flattened instead of round)
+should be made with a distinctive edge (i.e., flattened instead of

-and have a realistic weight.
-The farther you get away from historical
+round) and have a realistic weight.
+The farther you get away from

 Padded contact-weapons

-The ARMA no longer advocates the use of any padded weapons in its curricula for historical fencing.
+advocates the use of any padded weapons in its curricula for historical

 Rapiers